johncarlomaula/telco-churn-project/telco_model.md

     ## Specificity:  0.883

 Although the model has an accuracy of 79%, the sensitivity is only 46.9%.
-This means that out of the 226 churning customers in the testing set, more than half, (120 customers), have been incorrectly classified as not churning.
+This means that out of the 226 churning customers in the validation set, more than half, (120 customers), have been incorrectly classified as not churning.
 This can be costly to the company if they fail to target customers who are likely to leave.
 Thus, adjustments to the model must be made.

 ## 4. Improving the Model